opf/openproject/docs/security-and-privacy/processing-of-personal-data/README.md

 - Assignment of a work package to a person
 - Change history
 - Person mentioned in a list or project schedule
-- Person mentioned in an attributs or text field
+- Person mentioned in an attribute or text field
 - Person mentioned in a linked file
 - Person mentioned in a linked pull request (i.e. GitHub)